-The Nordic experience demonstrates that financial liberalization and the process of intensified financial integration that started once the barriers for cross-border financial flows were eliminated have long run beneficial effects on the conduct of stabilization policies and on the growth potential of the economy.
+The Nordic experience demonstrates that financial liberalization and the process of intensified financial integration that started once the barriers for cross-border financial flows were eliminated do have long-run beneficial effects on the conduct of stabilization policies and on the growth potential of the economy.

-For China the long-run effects of financial liberalization are most likely to be highly beneficial as well on its way to becoming the biggest economy in the world.
-A well-functioning financial system is a key determinant of growth and transformation.
-This would give China more degrees of freedom in determining the strategy for its monetary policy as well.
-With a market-oriented financial system monetary policy can be focused to a larger extent than now on domestic conditions.
-In the future, the Chinese currency will be among the major reserve currencies.
-For this to happen, China must have a financial system open to the world.
+For China, the long-run effects of financial liberalization are also most likely to be highly beneficial on its way to becoming the biggest economy in the world.
+A properly functioning financial system is a key determinant of growth and transformation.
+This would also give China a greater degree of freedom in determining the strategy for its monetary policy.
+With a market-oriented financial system, monetary policy can be focused to a larger extent than at present on domestic conditions.
+In future, the Chinese currency will be among the major reserve currencies.
+For this to happen, China must have a financial system that is open to the world.

-There are risks of postponing adjustment to an open financial system as well.
-The costs of financial underdevelopment in the form of misallocation of credit, inferior stabilization policies and the build-up of financial imbalances should also figure high on the agenda.
+There are risks of postponing adjustment to an open financial system.
+The costs of financial underdevelopment in the form of misallocation of credit, inferior stabilization policies and the build-up of financial imbalances, should also figure high on the agenda.
 The status quo is a costly state.
-This strengthens the case for a speed-up of the financial opening of China.
+This strengthens the case for speeding up the financial opening of China.